duderstadt-lab/mars-docs/examples/no_aex_fret.md

 ---
 #### <a name="design"></a> The FRET Sample Design and Mars Analysis Process
 **Dataset Characteristics**
 The [dataset](https://doi.org/10.5281/zenodo.6659531) contains ten separate image sequences each representing a different field of view from the same sample.
 Imaging was conducted on a micro-mirror TIRF microscope with a dual view using [Micro-Manager 2.0](https://micro-manager.org/Version_2.0).
 The detection area of the camera is split in half, with each half displaying the signal from a different wavelength.
 In this way emission can be measured for two wavelengths at the same time and signal correlation is possible.
 In practice, for this dataset, this means that red emission is collected and shown on the top half, and the green emission on the bottom half of the image (figure 3).
 Furthermore, the dataset has two channels.
 One channel for red excitation (C=0) with a 637 nm laser and another for green excitation (C=1) with a 532 nm laser as denoted below by I<sub>emission|excitation</sub>.
-The intensities of peaks are integrated during analysis, used for corrections and the calculation of final E and S distributions.

-*Note: In this example workflow, the direct acceptor excitation information will not be used to calculate correction factors and not Stoichiometry (S) information will be calculated*
+The intensities of peaks are integrated during analysis, used for corrections and the calculation of the efficiency (E) distribution.
+In this example, the red excitation channel (C=0) is only integrated for visual inspection purposes, but it not used for analysis, so this workflow also can be used for single channel datasets containing only donor excitation (532 nm in this case).
+Similarly, no stoichiometry (S) information will be calculated.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/no_aex_dynamic/holliday_junction_cartoon.png' width='600' /></div>